- (703) 292-4596

 While Senior Advisor in the Convergence Accelerator (CA), he was a member of the original team that designed and launched the CA program.
 He was engaged in the ideation and creation of several of the early Tracks in the CA including Track A: Open Knowledge Network, Track D: Data Sharing for AI, and Track F on misinformation.

-Dr. Baru has worked on translational and applied research in computer science and data science at SDSC since 1996, where he has served in a number of leadership positions.
+While at SDSC from 1996-2022, Dr. Baru's work was centered on translational and applied research in computer science and data science.
+He served in several leadership positions at SDSC.
 One of his research projects on big data benchmarking engaged a group of industry partners and helped establish industry’s first benchmark standard for big data, viz., TPCx-BB.
-He has served as co-chair of the NIST Public Working Group on Big Data.
-He has worked previously at IBM, on the DB2 Parallel Edition development team, and has been a faculty member in the EECS Department at the University of Michigan, Ann Arbor.
-He has an ME and PhD in Electrical Engineering (Computer Engineering) from the University of Florida and a BTech in Electronics Engineering from the Indian Institute of Technology, Madras.
+Prior to joining SDSC, he worked at IBM on the DB2 Parallel Edition R&D and product team.
+Prior to that, he was a faculty member in the CSE Division of the EECS Department at the University of Michigan, Ann Arbor.
+Baru has an ME and PhD in Electrical Engineering (Computer Engineering) from the University of Florida and a BTech in Electronics Engineering from the Indian Institute of Technology, Madras.